zzzprojects/EntityFramework-FAQ/docs2/pages/thirdpartylibraries/features/audit.md

 ### Common scenario:

- - To keep a history of change in a database or a log file
+ - To keep a history of changes in a database or a log file
  - Track What/Who/When a modification occurs
  - Show historical data changes in a grid